(Last Updated On: March 6, 2023)

 Senso-ji

-Visiting around New Year may make entering the temple itself a bit challenging as Japanese flock to temples between 1st – 3rd January each year on the National Holiday, but the atmosphere in the temple grounds is incredible and features lots of locals wandering around in traditional dress.
+Visiting around New Years Day may make entering the temple itself a bit challenging as Japanese flock to temples between 1st – 3rd January each year on the National Holiday, but the atmosphere in the temple grounds is incredible and features lots of locals wandering around in traditional dress.

 Takeshita Dori

-This quirky, kitschy shopping street in Harajuku really captures the essence of the ‘young’ Japan.
+This quirky, kitschy shopping steet in Harajuku really captures the essence of the ‘young’ Japan.
 It’s in this area and surrounds that the true ‘Harajuku’ fashion can be found.
 Wander the streets and the malls either side and marvel at the bizarre and funky fashions on sale.

 Takeshita Dori also has several famous Harajuku crepe stalls as well as a stand making fairy floss bigger than your head.
 My favourite stall, though, is the amazing clothing shop for dogs complete with Woody from Toy Story costumes for your pooch.